oasysgames/oasys-docs/docs/staking/4-explore/1-2-csv-download.md

 - Download the latest oasys-csv-cli-* from [releases](https://github.com/oasysgames/explorer-csv-cli/releases).
 - Choose among MacOS, Windows, or Linux.
-- Download location: Any (for this example, we'll use "Downloads").
+- Download location: Any
-Assume the csv file is in the same directory.
+- Assume the csv file is in the same directory.

 ### Execute from Terminal